The Game Here is Hiking it All Efficiently – My Kinda Game!

 October 13, 2008

-Man, this write-up is going to be tough.
-It’s been about seven weeks since my hike – a hike which involved many loops, parceled up trails, double-backs, a car spot change, and some bush whacking.
+This write-up is going to be tough.
+A hike which involved many loops, parceled up trails, double-backs, a car spot change, and some bush whacking.
 The point here being that the Eastern section of the Refuge is rife with trails – there are TONS of trails and dirt roads here.
-I hiked the ones noted in the CT Walk Book, for no other reason than they were the ones in the Walk Book and I figure that’s what’s necessary for my CT400(825) completion.
+I hiked the ones noted in the CT Walk Book, for no other reason than they were the ones in the Walk Book and I figure that’s what’s necessary for my CT Blue Trails Challenge.

 Oh – and believe the signs that tell you there are no bridges along certain trails.
-Just keep reading.
+They don’t lie.

 As always, I’ll attempt to present the trails I completed in the order of completion – even if it would be impossible and impractical to do them in this order – unless you are a weirdo completist like me.
 All mileages are one-way.